Where to fly in an A380 before they go away

 There's an Onboard Lounge designed to promote "global conversation with fellow passengers."
 Big spenders can book their own Private Suite for maximum privacy and there's the A380 Shower Spa, perfect for some mid-flight rejuvenation.

-3. London Heathrow - Boston: British Airways
+3. London Heathrow to Boston -- British Airways

 We can't guarantee your BA Airbus A380 flight will fly over the UK's White Cliffs of Dover, but it might.